The Jeffrey Company

 MFS Investment Management

-David serves on SquashBusters’ Strategy and Expansion Committee.
-He counseled leadership staff on financial and real estate matters as they negotiated the facility partnership with Moses Brown and built SQB’s Providence home.
-David now turns his attention to helping SquashBusters develop a permanent facility solution in Lawrence.
-David came to know SquashBusters through his daughter’s close friendship with SQB alumna, Nelsmarie, during their time as students at Boston College.
-As MFS Vice Chairman, he carries the all-important torch in promoting the MFS/SquashBusters partnership.
+David serves on SquashBusters’ Strategy and Expansion Committee and played a lead role in helping SquashBusters build homes in Providence with Moses Brown and in Lawrence with Lawrence Community Works.
+David was first introduced to SquashBusters through his daughter’s close friendship with SQB alumna, Nelsmarie, during their time as students at Boston College.
+David recently retired as Vice Chairman at MFS where he continues to carry the all-important torch of the MFS/SquashBusters partnership.

 Chair, SQB Nominating Committee